YellowJacketLinux/GCC-Bootstrap/README.md

 [gcc750-centos7.spec](SPECS/gcc750-centos7.spec).

-Note that while I did use an RPM spec file build it, I did not actually create an RPM file.
+Note that while I did use an RPM spec file build it, I did not actually create an RPM package.
 RPM was just a convenient way to do the build process, but in the `%install` section I just make a tarball from the installed result and then exit RPM via `/bin/false`.